hanjingo/doc/NOTE/CPP_TEMPLATES/chapter12.md

 char f2(T);
 ```

-We then synthesize two artificial lists of argument types (or for conversion function templates, a return tyep) by substituting every template parameter as follows:
+We then synthesize two artificial lists of argument types (or for conversion function templates, a return type) by substituting every template parameter as follows:

-1. Replace each template type parameter with a unique "made up" type.
+1. Replace each template type parameter with a unique "made-up" type.
-2. Replace each template template parameter with a unique "made up" class template.
+2. Replace each template parameter with a unique "made-up" class template.
 3. Replace each nontype template parameter with a unique "made up" value of the appropriate type.

 Function templates can be overloaded with nontemplate functions.
 All else being equal, the nontemplate function is preferred in selecting the actual function being called.